FrostyX/infra-docs/docs/sysadmin-guide/sops/aws-access.rst

 -------------------------------------

 Add the new role mapping for FAS group to Role ARN in the ansible git repo, under *roles/ipsilon/files/infofas.py*.
-Current mappings looks like this::
+Current mappings look like this::

   aws_groups = {